aapanm/nodeJS-crud/docs/apiDoc.md

 - **URL**: `/children`
 - **Method**: `GET`
-- **Description**: when triggered it shows all exisiting children data fron children table along with associated parent information.
+- **Description**: when triggered it shows all exisiting children data from children table along with associated parent information.
 - **Response**:
   - ```json
     [